networkx/nx-guides/content/algorithms/lca/LCA.md

 +++ {"id": "C9wWNKYzzCPb"}

-If "pairs" argument is not set, we consider of all unordered pairs of nodes in G by default, e.g. we do not get both (b, a) and (a, b) but only one of them.
+If the "pairs" argument is not set, we consider all unordered pairs of nodes in G by default, e.g. we do not get both (b, a) and (a, b) but only one of them.
 If pairs are already specified, we check if every node in pairs exists in the input graph.

 ```python
 if pairs is None: